AuScope/nvcl_kit/notebooks/README.md

 4) Hit arrow to execute
 5) Once "[*]" has become a "[1]", you can open an nvcl_kit notebook, change to the kernel to "NVCL KIT" and run it

+*NB:* The script in Step 3 is for Python 3.8, if you use a different version of Python please modify accordingly